 This specification sets out the dimension, tensile strength, material and visual characteristic requirements for each device when protecting buried utility services.

-Our extrusion process allows for a range of dimensions within the Centriforce recycled plastics product range.
+Our extrusion process allows for a range of dimensions and surface finishes within the Centriforce recycled plastics product range.

 High-density polyethylene (HDPE) is a strong plastic resin commonly used to make bottles and detergent containers.
 Standard Code for HDPE is ‘2’